PIH/openmrs-distro-pihemr/README.md

 You can `git pull` the latest changes in all watched modules using `mvn openmrs-sdk:pull`.

-Then run `./pihemrDeploy.sh` to update all modules that aren't watched.
+Then run `./pihemrDeploy.sh [serverId]` to update all modules that aren't watched.

 See [Making things easy](#making-things-easy)